 Although no minimum level is formally agreed upon, the members of the Executive Board are expected to hold or to build a net shareholding in ICT shares in the amount equal to one annual fixed management fee.

 Right to reclaim the variable remuneration (‘claw back’)

-The company is authorised to reclaim – in part or entirely – the variable remuneration as far as the payment occurred on the basis of incorrect information regarding the achievement of the performance criteria or regarding the circumstances on which the variable remuneration depended.
+The company is authorised to reclaim – in part or in full – the variable remuneration if the distribution was made on the basis of incorrect information about the achievement of the performance criteria or regarding the circumstances upon which the variable remuneration depended.

 Agreements and appointment term

 Members of the Executive Board are appointed for a period of four years and may be reappointed for consecutive periods of four years.
 Executive Board members have a management agreement with ICT rather than a contract of employment.
 As a rule, these agreements are concluded for a period of four years with the possibility of an extension.
 A mutual notice period of six months shall apply.
 In the event that ICT serves a notice to terminate, ICT will pay the fixed management fee during the notice period as well as a severance amount equal to 50% of the annual fixed management fee.
 No specific agreement has been entered into between the company and the members of the Executive Board providing for compensation in the event of termination of the management contract following a public offer for ICT.